 Shasta Dam in the late 1970s.

-C-WIN fights paper water through our Water Rights Action Program before the State Water Board, where the public interest, public trust resources, and constitutional waste and unreasonable use issues can be raised by members of the public.
-We don't own any water rights ourselves.
+C-WIN fights paper water before the State Water Board through our Water Rights Action Program, where we emphasize public interest, public trust resources, constitutional waste, and unreasonable use issues.

 Additionally, C-WIN also fights paper water as it pertains to the Central Valley Project and the State Water Project.